2025 FIFA Intercontinental Cup: Trophies awarded

-Multiple trophies are awarded to winning teams in the competition.
-In addition to an updated trophy given to the winners of the Intercontinental Cup final, trophies are awarded to the winning teams of the African–Asian–Pacific Cup (contested by the AFC, CAF and OFC representatives), Derby of the Americas (contested by the CONCACAF and CONMEBOL representatives) and Challenger Cup (contested by the winners of the two aforementioned matches).
-These trophies are similar to each other, but with different coloured globes.
+Multiple trophies were awarded to winning teams in the competition.
+In addition to an updated trophy given to the winners of the Intercontinental Cup final, trophies were awarded to the winning teams of the African–Asian–Pacific Cup (contested by the AFC, CAF and OFC representatives), Derby of the Americas (contested by the CONCACAF and CONMEBOL representatives) and Challenger Cup (contested by the winners of the two aforementioned matches).
+These trophies were similar to each other, but with different coloured globes.